Return to site

 Bewleys have successfully enabled multiple currencies on a single store.

-The solutions above, whilst not ideal, do act as a viable option for merchants looking to centralise everything onto a single Shopify store.
 You can see our full guide here with step-by-step instructions on how to set this up.
 In reality, as operations grow, we often see B2B stores configured as standalone Shopify stores as you'll find out below.

 A single standalone B2B Shopify store